jonlpersson/ed-latimore/site/_drafts/quotes-and-big-ideas-from-niccolò-machiavellis-the-prince.md

 ---

 But since a Prince should know how to use the beast’s nature wisely, he ought of beasts to choose both the lion and the fox; for the lion cannot guard himself against the toils, nor the fox from wolves.
 He must therefore be a fox to discern toils, and a lion to drive off wolves.&nbsp;

+---

+Of this, however, I am well persuaded, that it is better to be impetuous than cautious.
+For Fortune is a woman who to be kept under must be beaten and roughly handled; and we see that she suffers herself to be more readily mastered by those who so treat her than by those who are more timid in their approaches.
+And always, like a woman, she favors the young, because they are less scrupulous and fiercer, and command her with greater audacity.

 ## Machiavelli on managing reputation